marv0/marv0.github.io/pages/about.md

 ### About Me

 Hello, world!👋 I'm Marvin Ogot, a software engineer and entrepreneur leveraging technology as a tool to solve day-to-day problems and drive business success.
-Welcome to my [blog](/)!
 In my active role as a software developer, I create user-centric applications that meet consumer needs and consistently deliver exceptional user experiences.
-You can view my personal GitHub [here](https://github.com/marv0).
+You can view my personal GitHub [here](https://github.com/marv0) or proceed to read my [blog](/).

 ### Why This Blog?